What is ferragosto?

 What I was not quite prepared for when I moved to Rome in 2001 was that a G8 country, no, the CAPITAL of a G8 country, SHUT DOWN for the entire month of August.
 Closed.
 Chiuso per ferie.

 Those first few years, trying to find a place to eat out on my birthday was always a challenge that usually ended in disappointing results as so few restaurants were open in Rome on August 15.
-Of course, plenty were open in the mountains and at the seaside, but here I was in Rome, without almost nowhere to go.

 If we needed groceries that month, we'd look for the few larger supermarkets that stayed open, and even head to Termini train station in search of bread and milk.